Fisken1/MiniProject_AI/README.md

 For this project, we decided to make use of a CNN to identify pneumonia based on X-ray images.
 We choose pneumonia specifically because the dataset was for some reason much more easily obtainable compared to datasets for other diseases and medical conditions.

 To run our project please clone this repo and open the code in an IDE like PyCharm.
 Then download the required python packages.
 The required packages can be found at the top of the project by our imports.
+Then run the Jupyter notebook.
 If you have any trouble running our project please don't hesitate to contact us for assistance.

 # Contact information:
 - Dino Lolic, dinlol-9@student.ltu.se